 For clarity the addresses of the modules on interconnect are defined on "board.h" file.
 Also the internal registers of every module are defined by names for later use, their names imply their functionality.
 The UART registers are found on "sw/support/uart.h" and the Ethernet registers on "sw/eth/eth.h".
 In MinSoC the register accesses are implemented then by "REG\W(IF\BASE+REG\ADDR)" (e.g. "REG8(UART\BASE+UART\TX) = c;").
-Although this allows for clarity, the CPU has to calculate the resulting address before accessing the register.
-A macro for the sum of the defined addresses allows for no performance penalty, but decrease the code clarity.
+Although an addition operation is explicitly declared for register accesses, it does not imply performance penalty.
+The compiler recognizes that the two elements are defined constants and automatically replaces operation and operands with the operation's result.